OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (editors note: added objective and scope to the specification)

 ## 1. Objective
-This specification identifies the common consent requirements to record and provision an independent receipt to the individual.
+This specification identifies the common consent requirements to record and provision an independent record of consent in the form of a receipt to the individual.

 ### 2.1 Scope
-This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format requirements for free text fields, linking fields to external information and the data fileds for eache field.
+This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format requirements for free text fields, linking fields to external information and the data types for each field.

-The scope of the MVCR covers;
-- the provision of the receipt, which includes how a consent record is provided, how to present the record fields, the format for the data fields type of data and order of fields.
+The scope of the MVCR focuses on the provision of the receipt, which includes how a consent record is provided, how to present the record fields, the format for the data fields, and the type of data and order of fields.
 - Referencing or linking authoritative policy, regulation and consent notice requirements to consent record
 - Documenting the purpose for which information is shared,
 - Documenting the categories of PI that are shared